-These posters aren’t necessarily used for advertising the same way as the ones in the 60’s and 70’s, but are often designed specifically with collecting in mind.
-Most artists produce a limited number of posters for each event, which makes the ones you are able to get your hands on quite valuable.
+These posters aren’t necessarily used for advertising the same way as the ones in the ’60s and ’70s but are often designed specifically with collecting in mind.
+Most artists produce a limited number of posters for each event.
+As a result, that makes the ones you are able to get your hands on quite valuable.
 Taking a poster home with you from a show and hanging it on your wall allows you to fondly remember some of your favorite concerts and begin a beautiful collection of artwork.
-Though there are countless artists dedicated to the craft, here are 25 to help build your collection on.
+Though there are countless artists dedicated to the craft, here are 25 poster artists to help build your collection.

-Frank Kozik is oftentimes credited with having revived the art of the concert poster.
-He is perhaps one of the most renowned poster artists of the modern era, and has created works for some of the most recognizable musical acts of the past several decades, such as Nirvana and Pearl Jam.
+Firstly, Frank Kozik is oftentimes credited with having revived the art of the concert poster.
+He is perhaps one of the most renowned poster artists of the modern era.
+He’s created works for some of the most recognizable musical acts of the past several decades, such as Nirvana and Pearl Jam.
 His art style is known for being vibrantly colorful with unique, cartoonish graphics.
-Inspired by the underground punk scene, Kozik began creating posters in the mid eighties, making black and white flyers for his friends bands in Austin Texas that were posted around the city on telephone poles.
+Inspired by the underground punk scene, Kozik began creating posters in the mid-eighties.
+He’d make black and white flyers for his friends’ bands in Austin Texas and post them around the city on telephone poles.

 Jason Austin and Lyman Hardy